Medical Spinal Injury Claims

 • Misdiagnosis or delayed diagnosis - conditions such as cauda equina syndrome, spinal abscesses or spinal tumours require prompt diagnosis and treatment to prevent permanent damage.
 If a healthcare professional fails to diagnose these conditions in a timely manner, it can lead to serious spinal injuries.

-• Failure to obtain informed consent - if a healthcare professional fails to fully inform a patient of the risks associated with a particular treatment or procedure, and the patient suffers a spinal injury, this could be considered medical negligence.
+• Failure to obtain informed consent - if a healthcare professional fails to fully inform a patient of the risks associated with a particular treatment or procedure, and the patient suffers a spinal injury as a result, this could be considered medical negligence.

 • Failure to treat - if a healthcare professional fails to provide appropriate treatment for a spinal condition, and this results in further injury or harm, this could also be considered negligence.

-No matter what the specific cause of your spinal cord injury may be, all of these injuries can have severe and life-changing neurological and physical consequences, including chronic pain, loss of mobility and paralysis.
-If you believe you have suffered a spinal injury due to medical negligence, it is important to consult with a legal professional who specialises in spinal injury claims to see if you have a case to claim compensation.
+No matter what the specific cause of your spinal cord injury may be, these injuries can have severe and life-changing neurological and physical consequences, including chronic pain, loss of mobility and paralysis.
+If you believe you have suffered a spinal injury due to medical negligence, it is important to consult with a legal professional who specialises in medical negligence claims to see if you have a case to claim compensation.

 What is the process of making a claim for spinal injuries due to medical negligence?